Top 4 Pre-Trained Models for Image Classification with Python Code

 Introduction

-The rapid developments in Computer Vision and, by extension – image classification has been further accelerated by the advent of Transfer Learning.
-To put it simply, Transfer learning allows us to use a pre-existing model, trained on a huge dataset, for our own tasks.
-Consequently reducing the cost of training new deep learning models and since the datasets have been vetted, we can be assured of the quality.
+The advent of Transfer Learning for Image Classification has accelerated the rapid developments in Computer Vision and, by extension, image classification.
+Transfer Learning for pretrained models for image classification allows us to use a pre-existing model, trained on a huge dataset, for our tasks.
+Consequently, it reduces the cost of training new deep-learning models, and since the datasets have been vetted, we can be assured of their quality.

-In this article, I will cover the top 4 pre-trained Image Classification models that are state-of-the-art (SOTA) and are widely used in the industry as well.
-The individual models can be explained in much more detail, but I have limited the article to give an overview of their architecture and implement it on a dataset.
+This article will cover the top 4 pre-trained models for pretrained models for image classification models that are state-of-the-art (SOTA) and widely used in the industry.
+The individual models can be explained in more detail, but I have limited the article to give an overview of their architecture and implement it on a dataset.

 Setting Up the System

-Since we started with cats and dogs, let us take up the dataset of Cat and Dog Images.
-The original training dataset on Kaggle has 25000 images of cats and dogs and the test dataset has 10000 unlabelled images.
-Since our purpose is only to understand these models, I have taken a much smaller dataset.
-You can straight-up run this and the rest of the code on Google Colab as well – so let us get started!
+Since we started with cats and dogs, let us use the Cat and Dog images dataset.
+The original training dataset on Kaggle has 25000 images of cats and dogs, and the test dataset has 10000 unlabelled images.
+I have taken a much smaller dataset since we only aim to understand these models.
+You can run this and the rest of the code on Google Colab, so let us get started!

 Let us also import the basic libraries.
-Further, I will cover future imports depending on the model including the best CNN model for image classification:
+Further, I will cover future imports depending on the model, including the best CNN model for image classification using Python:

 Python Code: